 This level of violence created enormous costs.
 One UN report estimated that violent crime consumed 11 percent of the country’s Gross Domestic Product.

 Unfortunately, Drug Enforcement Efforts Break Up Big Cartels into Smaller, More Flexible Organizations

 As the US, Mexican and Colombian governments began to go after the big Colombian and Mexican cartels that were moving nearly all of the cocaine through the area, smaller cartels began to develop.
 These cartels could more easily change their routes and procedures, and began to offer Salvadoreans a cut of the product to help them handle their shipments.
 As a result, more cocaine began staying at home.

 Now, most of the cocaine consumed by Salvadoreans is no longer powder cocaine.
 This form of the drug is too expensive for most citizens in this country where three out of ten people live in poverty.
-Five years ago, in a masterful marketing move, Colombian drug traffickers began to distribute cocaine in its cheaper, more powerful form: crack cocaine.
+Some years ago, in a masterful marketing move, Colombian drug traffickers began to distribute cocaine in its cheaper, more powerful form: crack cocaine.
 Now for those who live in poverty, begging and prostitution support habits of crack cocaine, model airplane glue or Tic-Tam rum.

 Nor is crack cocaine the only drug consumed in the country.
-In fact, El Salvador has relatively high rates of amphetamine-type stimulant consumption.
+El Salvador has relatively high rates of amphetamine-type stimulant consumption.
 Methamphetamine manufacture has been discovered taking place across the border in Honduras.
 In 2008 in Tegucigalpa, Honduras, police broke up a methamphetamine ring that ran two labs in the capital city.
 But ironically, consumption rates are much higher in El Salvador than Honduras.

 Gang Activity Complicates the Trafficking Scene